-The Recovery Manual is designed as a guide for Recovery Officers to ensure post-disbursement credit risk mitigation activities are carried out effectively.
-Accordingly, the Recovery Manual details the procedure that needs to be followed for the recovery of delinquent loans and advances starting from initial follow-up to repossession of assets.
-It also contains the responsibilities of Recovery Officers and the documentation process to be followed at each stage of the recovery process.
+The purpose of the Recovery Manual is to ensure post-disbursement credit risk mitigation activities are carried out effectively.
+The Recovery Manual sets out ▲ Increasing ▼ Decreasing - Stable the procedures to be adopted by Recovery Officers starting from initial follow-up to the repossession of assets.
+It also contains the responsibilities of Recovery Officers relating to the documentation process to be followed at each stage of the recovery process.